-A. performing authorization checks in the standard library in addition to system call handlers address space programs have illusion of own memory

-B. performing authorization checks in the standard library instead of system call handlers address space programs have illusion of own memory

-C. making the user ID a system call argument rather than storing it persistently in the OS's memory address space mechanisms topic after exceptions called virtual memory mapping called page tables mapping part of what is changed in context switch one way to set shared memory on Linux
+- A. performing authorization checks in the standard library in addition to system call handlers - B. performing authorization checks in the standard library instead of system call handlers - C. making the user ID a system call argument rather than storing it persistently in the OS's memory address space mechanisms topic after exceptions called virtual memory mapping called page tables mapping part of what is changed in context switch one way to set shared memory on Linux